Irresistible (Jessica Simpson album): Background

 Simpson signed a record deal with Columbia Records in 1998 and the next year she released her debut album titled Sweet Kisses.
-The album featured mostly ballads, and was targeted at a more mature audience than the works of her contemporaries, Britney Spears and Christina Aguilera.
-Simpson even stayed true to her Christian beliefs and dressed conservatively, unlike her peers.
-The album only managed a peak of number twenty-five on the US Billboard 200, far from the success of her contemporaries.
-This led Simpson to reevaluate her career and although she was enjoying some success, she felt she could improve on this.
-Feeling her more "innocent" image would halt her career from developing further, Simpson adopted a sexier image and newer sound, at the suggestion of the Columbia executives.
+The album featured mostly ballads, and was targeted at a more mature audience than the works of her contemporaries, such as Britney Spears, Christina Aguilera or Mandy Moore.
+Simpson also intended to remain true to her Christian upbringing and values and dress conservatively, unlike her peers.
+The album only managed a peak of no. 25 on the US Billboard 200, far from the success of the other chart-topping pop "idols".
+This led Simpson to rethink her career; although she was enjoying some success, and her voice was becoming known, she felt she could improve.
+Feeling her more "innocent" image would halt her career from developing further, Simpson adopted a more confident, mature image and more uptempo sound, at the suggestion of the Columbia executives.

 She moved into the teen-pop genre, as she felt that restyling herself to match the image of Spears and Aguilera would help remake her career.
 She separated from her then-boyfriend Nick Lachey, in March 2001, feeling the need to concentrate on her career.
-Her new image was promoted through appearances on many events, where Simpson wore revealing outfits.
+Her new image was clear through appearances at many events, where Simpson wore more stylish outfits.
 The development of this image coincided with the production and release of her second studio effort, Irresistible.
-Simpson said that she wanted to portray a "sexier, more mature style" in her new album.
+Simpson said that she wanted to portray a "sexier, more mature style" for her second album.
 "I recorded Sweet Kisses when I was 17 years old and I'm 21 [this month] so there is four years of growth involved," Simpson said in an interview with Coventry Newspapers in July 2001.
 In an interview with Cosmopolitan in June 2001, she explained, "This record is about who I am now.
 The music is edgier, and I'm all grown up."
 According to Terri Doughtery, author of People in the News: Jessica Simpson and Nick Lachey, Simpson hoped her new image would bring more attention to the power of her voice.
 "It's not just me singing about being in love.
-I also have heartbreak songs and girls telling off guys songs.
+I also have heartbreak-songs and girls-telling-off-guys songs.
 It's going to take me a while to recoup [on] this album, because we spent a lot of money on it," Simpson said to Entertainment Weekly.